usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Live Digital Assignment (LDA)/LDA Phase 2: Case Study Development.md

   * **Risk Mitigation:** Key technical and programmatic risks and proposed mitigation strategies
   * **Continuous Delivery:** How the solution would support ongoing iteration and improvement
 * **Artifact 5:** Agile Contracting Approach
-  * Describe how the work would be structured using agile contracting methods.
+  * Describe how the work would be structured using Agile contracting methods.
   * Define sprint length, delivery cadence, and key performance indicators (KPIs).
   * Outline how user feedback would be integrated into ongoing development.
   * Specify acceptance criteria for deliverables.